 The house gives a couple of possibilities to us.
 It could either be some kind bird house, or meant to be an actual house showing perhaps Her supporting the home, perhaps from below, giving Her a chthonic quality.
 The carrion bird, a raven or crow perhaps relating to death.
 This gives the impression of a Goddess involved with both prosperity in life, and machinations of death.

 Belenos – There are a few contending interpretations for what His name means, but normally is thought to mean something like “Shining One”.
 He was likened by the Romans to Apollo.
 This can provide some insight into His nature.
 He is associated with sunlight (but not a God of the sun), lighit, horses (clay ones were offered to Him), and war.
 It was once said that He was seen defending the city of Aquileia from a seige.

 He is also associated with hot springs, tying Him into healing.
 Altogether, He sounds like a very ancient God.
 And it’s possible that He could have been mythologically associated with pulling the sun across the sky in a horse drawn chariot, based on His traits and the clay horse offerings.
 His worship was widespread, apparently starting out in Eastern Gaul to Noricum, and spreading west and north, to Britain.

-Artionis – Her name comes from the word Artos, meaning “bear”.
+Artiu – Her name comes from the word Artos, meaning “bear”.
 So immediately we can see that bears play an obvious role in Her cult and She is depicted with them.
-The form we have of Her name is Artio, which seems odd for a feminine name as O-stems (example: Ogmios) denote a masculine name.
+The form we have of Her name is Artio, which is in the dative case, yielding perhaps Artius.
 We also have from Switzerland, Artioni, which is in dative, meaning in Gaulish Her name would be Artiu.
 Which is what we use.